KirianaBrown/Rock-Paper-Scissors/README.md

 ## Overview

 An animated and interactive rock, paper, scissors game where you as the player get a chance to beat the robot to the best of 3 rounds.
 Take a punt on your strategy to see if you can out smart the computer.

+Built with vanilla JS with an MVC design approach this application utilises SASS for styling the different views.

 <img align='center' src="/dist/img/showcase.jpg" alt="Rock Paper Scissors">